RobbieRotten/obsidian/content/Google Docs/Public International Law Notes.md

       - Treaties do not form part of Australian law unless incorporated through Commonwealth legislation (ie requires an act of the legislature = strong transformation approach)
         - See Dietrich v The Queen (1992) 177 CLR 292
       - Different ways to incorporate international treaty obligations?
-        - All or part of Treaty’s content may be included in an Act;
+        - All or part of Treaty's content may be included in an Act;
         - The text of the Treaty may be added as a Schedule to existing legislation; or
         - Legislation can be enacted which states that a Treaty has force of law. (see extract from article by Bill Campbell KC in reading for more examples)
       - If only a portion of the Treaty is given legislative effect, the remainder is not enforceable under municipal law